jameshughes89/cs2XX-ComputerArchitecture/site/topics/layout/bus.rst

 The thre busses are in this image
 Data bus
     for data
+    here, the data bus is tri-state
+    Will be clear why this is important later
+    Output at bottom is only so one can see what is currently on the data bus

 Address Bus
     for memory addresses
+    Labels

 Control Bus
     For controlling the components
+    labels

 IMAGE